Make a Statement. Feed the Hungry.

 Turkey Trot (November 26, 2020)

-Every Thanksgiving morning, SLO Food Bank has hosted two 2-mile walks or 5-mile fun runs along the Bob Jones Trail in Avila and along the beach in Pismo.
-SLO Food Bank collected donations as admission and gave participants event t-shirts and socks.
-As many as 1,500 people gathered to inspire one another to be grateful for the meal they would enjoy later in the day and help those who were not as fortunate.
+Historically, the SLO Food Bank has hosted 2-mile walks and 5-mile runs in Avila Beach and in Pismo Beach.
+As many as 1,500 people gathered to inspire one another to be grateful for the meal they would enjoy later in the day and to raise money for those who are not as fortunate.

 Season of Hope